ii397/lab-git-intro/README.md

 # lab-git-intro
-This is a repo from DevOps NYU course 2019
+This is a repo from DevOps NYU course 2019 for MBA